-The key idea of this article is that the Double-niche ‘Transylvanian’ rugs evolved from the Prayer format with decorated field (usually called Single-niche ‘Transylvanian’).
-For long time it was thought that the forerunner of the Double-niche ‘Transylvanian were the Small-medallion Ushaks.
+The key idea of this article is proving that the Double-niche ‘Transylvanian’ rugs evolved from the Prayer format with decorated field (usually called Single-niche ‘Transylvanian’).
+For long time it was thought that the forerunners of the Double-niche ‘Transylvanian’ were the Small-medallion Ushaks but as we will see later in this article this is very unlikely.

-Download the article published by Carpet Collector magazine: Article.pdf (including German version Frühe Siebenbürger Nischen- und Doppelnischenteppiche) or English Article.doc; to contact the author please write to firstname.lastname@example.org
+A shorter version of this post was published in an article on Carpet Collector magazine Nr.
+3/2014 which can be downloaded from this link: Article.pdf (including German version Frühe Siebenbürger Nischen- und Doppelnischenteppiche) or English Article.doc; for any observation or additional information please contact the author at firstname.lastname@example.org

 The Single-niche ‘Transylvanian’ Group

-(1) central ascending palmette pointing to the mosque lamp;
+(1) an ascending palmette pointing to the mosque lamp;

 (2) a pair of simplified split leaves above the palmette;